Optical Sensor#

 set [Optical1 v] light power to [50] %

-Optical Sensor found object?#
+Optical found an object#

 <[Optical1 v] found an object?>